intlify/vue-i18n-loader/README.md

 }
 ```

-### Locale definition
+### Locale of i18n resource definition

-You can define locale messages for each locale with `locale` attr in single-file components:
+You can define locale messages for each locale with `locale` attribute in single-file components:

 ```vue
 <i18n locale="en">